Bobby (rapper): Career

 In March 2017, Bobby and B.I featured in Psy's single "Bomb" from his studio album 4x2=8.
 Bobby released his first solo studio album, Love and Fall, on September 14, 2017, for which he served producer and participated in writing and composing for all songs on the album.
 Bandmate Donghyuk and Katie Kim featured on the track "Secret", and label-mate Mino featured in the track "Up".
 On November 29, Bobby released the Japanese version of his debut solo album.
 He released his second studio album, Lucky Man, on January 25, 2021.

-In March 2023, Bobby will release his solo single "S.i.R" on March 21.
-The single solo album will contain two new songs: "DROWNING" (title track) and "Cherry Blossom" (b-side track).
+Bobby released his first solo single album S.i.R on March 21, 2023.

 Personal life

 On August 20, 2021, Bobby announced in his Instagram post his upcoming wedding to his fiancée, who was expecting their first child in September.
-In September 2021, YG Entertainment announced that Bobby's fiancée had given birth to a son.
+In September 2021, his fiancée gave birth to a son.
+As per news reports, Bobby got married in 2021.